 6. Rest Remove pot from heat, and leave the lid on the pot and let the rice finish steaming in the pot for about 10 minutes before fluffing with a fork.

-A pot filled with long grain brown rice, tomato paste and seasoning.
+A pot filled with long grain brown rice, tomato paste and seasoning for Spanish Brown Rice recipe.

 Is Brown Rice Gluten Free?